Jang-woo-AnnaSoft/execution-state-preflight/README.md

 ```
 instruction (trust-labeled segments)
    │
-   ├─ Gate 1  is this the right tool?        → tool_undetermined → ask_user
+   ├─ Gate 1   Fixed checklist                  → tool_undetermined → ask_user
+   │           is this the right tool? when does it run?
    │
-   ├─ Gate 2  where did each value come from? → unknown_fields   → ask_user
+   ├─ Gate 2   Provider + User checklists       → unknown_fields    → ask_user
+   │           where did each value come from?     unverified_checklist
+   │           are the user's conditions verified?
    │
    └─ both clear                                → execute → executed
 ```

 Gate 1 sits above everything the provider supplies.
 Move it lower and an undetermined tool's `required` fields and `description` ride into the gate with it — you'd be validating arguments for a call that shouldn't happen at all.

 ---

-## Gate 1 — tool determination
+## Gate 1 — the fixed checklist

 Tool selection accuracy is never going to hit 100%.
 Wrong picks are inevitable, so the first job is a structure where a wrong pick doesn't reach execution.